Octopath Traveler: Champions of the Continent

-is a role-playing video game developed by Square Enix and Acquire and published by Square Enix.
-The game, which serves as a prequel to the original Octopath Traveler, was released in October 2020 in Japan for Android and iOS, and in the West in July 2022.
+is a free-to-play role-playing video game developed by Acquire and published by Square Enix.
+The game, which serves as a prequel to the original Octopath Traveler, was released in October 2020 in Japan for Android and iOS, in the West in July 2022 and in December 2023 in Southeast Asia, which later became the global version after Square Enix transferred the global publishing rights to that version's publisher, Netease Games, in January 2025.

 Gameplay

 Similar to the original Octopath Traveler, the game plays as a traditional turn-based JRPG.
 However, unlike the original, it also has free to play and in-app purchase gameplay mechanics worked into the game flow.
 While the original game only allowed for four characters to participate in battles at a time, Champions of the Continent extends the battles to involve up to eight characters.
 Additionally, touchscreen controls, including swiping and tapping, were added to the prequel.
 The original game's "field command" system, which allowed the player to do actions such as stealing from NPCs was also retained.

 Story

 The game serves as a prequel to the original Octopath Traveler game, taking place in the same fictional continent of Osterra.
 There are three story paths in the game, following Herminia the "Witch of Greed", Tytos the "Hero", and Auguste the "Playwright".
 The game features a new cast of playable characters, though some characters from the original game make appearances as well.